Ausdauersportler/GRML-FLASH/README.md

 Your saved video BIOS files can be found on the USB (Windows FAT32 format) under flash -> Video -> Backups assuming your have used the linux terminal commands as described above.
 Firmware files can be found in flash -> Firmware.

 If you plan to write a new AMD video BIOS to your card just copy the new image into the flash -> Video -> AMD in advance.

-## Remote Access via SSH

-In case you have a black screen scenario with a non working graphics card detach all bootable disk devices, attach your iMac via ethernet directly to a router providing a DHCP service and force booting form the USB tool.
-Check your router for the IP address (e.g. 192.168.1.20) provided to your iMac and access the Linux distribution remotly from another PC, Mac, iPad - literally any device running an SSH client can be used.
-Default password of user `root` is `flash`.
-Access is possible through (replace IP with your address)

-`
-% ssh root@IP
-`

 ## Rebuilding a new GRML